Activism promotes positive change in our society. We show personalities who inspire us to become active ourselves

 I was 15 years old with a passion for social justice.
 I had the keen ability to notice injustice in society.
 It was an uncomfortable feeling because most of my friends were focused on being teenagers.
 Meanwhile, I was watching the news and going to rallies.
 The young, “cool people” on television weren't like me.
 They didn't seem to concern themselves with community issues.
 I felt awkward.
 I was obsessed with helping people.
 One Saturday morning, while watching a town-hall special, I saw @sistersouljah speak.
 She was standing up for marginalized people with a power in her voice that spoke to my soul.
 She was smart and courageous.
 I was mesmerized.
 I made something.
 Finally, I knew I was #NotTheFirst little black girl from the hood with a fighting spirit.
 Sister Souljah gave me permission to be me.
 She gave me permission to feel cool while being a freedom fighter.
 I've had the pleasure of partnering with @secretdeodorant to share my #NottheFirst story and together we will be donating to @eglpuds (Partners Uplifting our Daughters and Sons) that invest in building leadership and entrepreneurship skills of young people of color through their initiative @thevipcoalition. #AllStrengthNoSweat, #IWD, #SecretDeoPartner

-@tamikadmallory is an activist from Harlem, New York City who has been involved in civil rights organizations since she was 11.
+@tamikadmallory is an activist from Harlem, New York City who has been involved with civil rights organizations since she was 11.
 She has now taken on a leading role in modern activism for human rights, equality and general social justice.
-In doing so, she positions herself as an advocate of feminism, LGBT rights, gun control and Black Lives Matter.
+She positions herself as an advocate of feminism, LGBT rights, gun control and black lives matter.
 In 2017, as co-chair of the Women's March and founded the largest one-day protest in US history Until Freedom.
 It is an intersectional activism organization that works against systemic and racial injustice.

 Current relevance: Although Mallory has been campaigning for ethical behavior by the police and social justice for years, her activism is increasingly coming into focus due to the current situation in the USA.
 In response to the tragic murder of George Floyd, she gave a speech at a press conference in Minneapolis.
 In it, she articulated the pain of the Black Community and called for more courage, compassion and justice.
 Your emotional message gained international resonance and emphasizes the importance of the BLM movement - this is how the activist encourages people worldwide to fight for positive change.